prabaey/lunguage_uncertainty/README.md

 </pre>

 The data in these folders can be downloaded from Physionet (**Our dataset is currently awaiting approval for publication by Physionet**).
-The data in `data_resources/lunguage` can be downloaded from the Physionet project for Lunguage (**The Lunguage dataset is currently awaiting approval for publication by Physionet**).
+The data in `data_resources/lunguage` can be downloaded from [Lunguage](https://physionet.org/content/lunguage/1.0.0/).
 The metadata file `mimic-cxr-2.0.0-metadata.csv` can be downloaded from [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr/2.0.0/).

 What follows is a description of our dataset.